Adversarial Purification with the Manifold Hypothesis: Related Work

-As an alternative to adversarial training, adversarial purification aims to shift the adversarial examples back to clean representations during test-time.
-There have been efforts that study adversarial purification methods using GAN-based models \citep{samangouei2018iclr}, energy-based models \citep{grathwohl2020,yoon2021,hill2021}.
-PixelDefend \citep{song2018pixeldefend} discovers that adversarial examples lie in low probability regions.
-It uses a PixelCNN model to restore the adversarial examples back to high probability regions. \cite{shi2020online} and \cite{mao2021adversarial} discover that adversarial attacks will increase loss of self-supervised learning objectives and they define reverse vectors using self-supervised objectives to restore adversarial examples.
-In this work, we propose a novel test-time defense objective combining manifold learning and variational inference.
+\textbf{Adversarial Purification and Test-time Defense.} As an alternative to adversarial training, adversarial purification aims to shift adversarial examples back to the representations of clean examples.
+Some efforts perform adversarial purification using GAN-based models~\cite{samangouei2018iclr}, energy-based models \cite{grathwohl2020,yoon2021,hill2021}, autoencoders \cite{hwang2019,DBLP:journals/ijon/YinZZ22,willetts2021,DBLP:conf/iclr/0004YLZLL022,DBLP:conf/ccs/MengC17}, augmentations \cite{DBLP:conf/iccvw/PerezAJRTGA21,shi2020online,mao2021adversarial}, \etc. \citet{song2018pixeldefend} discover that adversarial examples lie in low-probability regions and they use PixelCNN to restore the adversarial examples by shifting them back to high-probability regions. \citet{shi2020online} and \citet{mao2021adversarial} discover that adversarial attacks increase the loss of self-supervised learning and they define reverse vectors to purify the adversarial examples.
+Prior efforts \cite{athalye2018obfuscated,croce2022evaluating} have shown that methods such as Defense-GAN, PixelDefend (PixelCNN), SOAP (self-supervised), autoencoder-based purification are vulnerable to the Backward Pass Differentiable Approximation (BPDA) attacks \cite{athalye2018obfuscated}.
+Recently, diffusion-based adversarial purification methods have been studied~\cite{nie2022diffusion,xiao2023densepure} and show adversarial robustness against adaptive attacks such as BPDA. \citet{lee2023robust}, however, observe that the robustness of diffusion-based purification drops significantly when evaluated with the surrogate gradient designed for diffusion models.
+Similar to adversarial purification, existing test-time defense techniques~\cite{nayak2022dad,huang2023testtime} are also vulnerable to adaptive white-box attacks.
+In this work, we present a novel defense method combining manifold learning and variational inference which achieves better performance compared with prior works and greater robustness on adaptive white-box attacks.